ninegua/reversi/README.md

-# Multi-Player Reversi Game on Internet Computer
+# Multiplayer Reversi Game on Internet Computer

 **[Read about how the game was made!](https://ninegua.github.io/reversi)**